In-Game Server Screens

 A few other things to take note of in the lobby screen is the quick-play button, which is perfect for getting acquainted with the gameplay against other players and the main match window to the left, which allows you to select how you would like to play.
 The match window shows rooms currently available and if they are occupied or not with the little blue person indicators.
 There are three main buttons at the bottom of the lobby window.
 The first and second one are just to show games worth joining while the last button at the bottom of the lobby window allows you to create your room and set the match options.
 You’ll also notice that the main lobby window also has two buttons above it that allow you to switch between one-on-one bouts and tag-team bouts for up to six-players per match.

 The last set of options that beginners may need to know about is the character stats and system options located at the very top of the main lobby screen to your right.
 The first icon is for character stats and specialties that become active after reaching a certain level.
 The tab next to it showcases the players current move list.
 The two-person icon (third from the left at the very top) is for friends or buddies (assuming someone is joining you in the game), while the little mail icon is for system messages and other messages that can be sent to players in the game.
 The trophy icon shows the top ranking players in the game while the little gear is for the options, used for adjusting game settings and controls.
 The very last icon at the top is for the system help guide.

 Hopefully this guide will help players get acquainted with the game, especially for those of you looking for a decent MMO-style fighting game like Tekken.
 For community support with English speaking gamers, feel free to visit the KwonHo player’s forum for World of JingWu Online, which also contains a quick user-guide for playing as well.

-World of JingWu English Game Guide
+This post is part of the series: World of JingWu English Game Guide

 The first part of the guide helps gamers get registered and download this free-to-play MMO fighting game.